mrcavalcanti/mosaicoo/docs/sources/panels/transform-data/transformation-functions.md

 ### Map extra fields to labels

-If a field does not map to config property Grafana will automatically use it as source for a label on the output field-
+If a field does not map to config property Mosaicoo will automatically use it as source for a label on the output field-

 Example: